Recycling saves landfill space, preserves natural resources and in many cases also saves energy and water.

 In Tasmania these items can be accepted in standard council-provided recycling collections:

-- Clean paper and cardboard – includes office paper, cardboard boxes and packaging, egg cartons, telephone books, milk, juice and custard containers (not foil lined), newspaper, pizza boxes, magazines, pamphlets and paper bags.
+- Clean paper and cardboard – includes office paper, cardboard boxes and packaging, egg cartons, telephone books, newspaper, pizza boxes (clean), magazines, pamphlets and paper bags.

 - Glass bottles and jars (empty).